Toilal/mkdocs-versioning/docs/reference/config_options.md

 ## Option: *`allow_rebuild`*

 This is a **OPTIONAL** option.
 This lets the plugin know if building a version that already exists in output directory is allowed.
+(Default: `False`)

 ???+ example "Example *`mkdocs.yml`*"
     ```yaml